Types of Personal Injury Damages

 Both past and future.
 This includes the cost of prescription drugs, caregivers, physical therapy and other rehabilitation.

 You may recover the value of property lost in the accident.
-Although this generally pertains to motor vehicles, other types of personal injury also incur loss of property.
+Although this generally pertains to motor vehicles, other types of personal injury also incur a loss of property.
 For example, if you were carrying your laptop when a slip and fall injury occurred and the computer was shattered, you may recover its value as part of compensation.
 The same holds true if the laptop was in your car at the time of the accident and destroyed along with the automobile.

 Lost Wages and/or Earning Capacity

 Lost wages are the amount the plaintiff did not receive while recovering from the accident.
 In many cases, a person is no longer able to work because of the injuries received during the accident or may never again work in the same field.
-That inability to work is considered loss of earning capacity.
+That inability to work is considered a loss of earning capacity.

 Pain and Suffering/Mental Anguish

-You may recover damages for pain suffered during the accident and recuperation.
-If pain is ongoing, medical evidence is necessary to establish such pain is likely to continue in the future.
+You may recover damages for the pain suffered during the accident and recuperation.
+If the pain is ongoing, medical evidence is necessary to establish such pain is likely to continue in the future.
 Compensation for mental anguish is common in cases of severe accidents.
 Proof of treatment for depression, PTSD, and related issues is needed.